Lovrom8/RSMods/docs/asio-drop-pedal.md

 # ASIO Drop Pedal

-Shifts the guitar's pitch before the game receives it, so songs in any tuning can be played without touching a tuning peg.
-Range is -24 to +24 semitones.
-To play an Eb song on an E-standard instrument, set that player to -1.
+Shifts the guitar's pitch before the game receives it, so songs in another tuning can be played without touching a tuning peg.
+For example, to play an Eb song with a guitar in E standard, enable Drop Pedal and press `,` once.
+The readout becomes `Drop: E -> Eb (-1)`.

 It supports guitar, emulated bass, physical bass and two-player arrangements.

 This guide covers the ASIO engine.
 For setups without RS_ASIO, see the [Cable Drop Pedal guide](cable-drop-pedal.md).

-## Requirements
+## Before you start

-- [RS_ASIO](https://github.com/mdias/rs_asio) with an ASIO audio interface.
-- Input formats `ASIOSTFloat32LSB`, `ASIOSTInt32LSB`, `ASIOSTInt24LSB` and
-  `ASIOSTInt16LSB` are supported.
-- No in-game tone setup.
-The pedal operates on every tone, stock or custom.
-- `[Asio.Input.0]` is Player 1 and `[Asio.Input.1]` is Player 2.
-Both inputs
+- Set up [RS_ASIO](https://github.com/mdias/rs_asio) first and confirm that the unshifted guitar works in Rocksmith.
+- Enable Drop Pedal on the settings app's Tuning tab.
+There is no special in-game tone to install; the pedal works with stock and custom tones.
+- Input selection is automatic.
+A single-player setup needs no extra channel settings in `RSMods.ini`.
+- For two players, configure both Rocksmith inputs in `RS_ASIO.ini` as normal.
-  must use the same ASIO driver; they may use different channels.
+  Both inputs must use the same audio interface.
-- A silent second hardware jack is still ready.
-Availability is determined by the configured ASIO route, buffer and format, not by whether a guitar is producing a signal.

 The engine is selected at launch and announced beside the pedal readout, then fades after a few seconds: